 There’s More to the Lightner Museum Than Artifacts

-The Cafe Alcazar is yet another St. Augustine hidden gem.
+The Cafe Alcazar is yet another of St. Augustine hidden gems.
 Tucked into the back of the Lightner Museum, the restaurant occupies space formerly held by the Alcazar Hotel’s swimming pool.
-I was lured into the Cafe Alcazar by a live pianist and am so glad I visited.
+A live pianist lured me into the Cafe Alcazar I and am so glad I visited.

 I generally have low expectations of museum cafe cuisine.
 However, The Cafe Alcazar defied expectations with a surprising menu that contains a strong Greek influence.
-It turns out the cafe is owned by a Greek family who bring their ancestors’ recipes to the table.
+It turns out a Greek family owns the care and brought their ancestors’ recipes to the table.
 I enjoyed a golden avgolemono soup, the striking color due to a lemon-egg broth.
 I had never tried the Greek specialty before and now will seek it out.

-I’m already planning another visit to the historic sites of St. Augustine and would love to hear about your hidden gems.
+I’m already planning another visit to St. Augustine hidden gems and would love to hear about your hidden gems.
 Please share in the comments.